Quickstart

 A configuration is a named project: one canvas, one generated YAML document, and its version history.

-- Select New Configuration.
+2. Select New Configuration, then enter a name and an optional description in the dialog.
 The editor opens on an empty canvas, with the component palette on the left, the canvas in the center, and the toolbar along the top.

-- Select the configuration name in the toolbar to rename it.
-Leave the collector version in the toolbar at its default unless you target a specific version.
+3. Leave the collector version in the toolbar at its default unless you target a specific version.
+To rename the configuration later, select its name in the toolbar.

 Build a pipeline